Liolaemus dorbignyi

-Liolaemus dorbignyi, also known commonly as D'Orbigny's tree iguana, is a species of lizard in the family Liolaemidae.
+Liolaemus dorbignyi, commonly known as D'Orbigny's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is endemic to South America.

 Etymology

 The specific name, dorbignyi, is in honor of French naturalist Alcide d'Orbigny.

 Geographic range

 L. dorbignyi is native to Argentina and Bolivia.

 Habitat

 The preferred natural habitat of L. dorbignyi is grassland, at altitudes of 3,900–4,350 m.

 Description

 Large and heavy-bodies for its genus, L. dorbignyi may attain a snout-to-vent length (SVL) of almost 10 cm (almost 4 in).